Jaeologist/6502-Emulator-Project/Notes.md

 May 24th, 2026

 Challenges
   When running the code in the beginning, my termial was not picking up the BMI attribute BMI command on line 90.
 After finding out why my branch code wasn't running I decided to push my changes.
 The file wasn't taking in any commits unless I used git pull command before.
 After doing that my code change to the older version of the code from May 22nd.

 Progress
 - found the GitHub command sequence to show my immediate changes.
 - Added Branch commands
 - Test Branch commands in system
 - Restored code

+May 27th, 2026

+Challenges
+  When trying to start my IDE, it ended up crashing.
+I had to reinstall Cursor and update it to the most current version.
+When loaded the Emulator file, the code when back to an older version where I was testing the DEQ.

+Progress
+- Created PLP
+- Tested PHP
+- Created PHA, PLA, PHP functionality.

 May 29th, 2026

 Challenges
   When testing my system code, it would crash at first because I would forget to use temp.a instead of temp_a variable.
 Then it would give me a a different program counter then crash.
 Turns out I had to a the debug after loading x and before it would run RTS command.

 Progress
 -Added RTS command
--Added
+-Added JSR command